 Our excitement built further as we continued along the tree-lined path before coming across the fantastic Flying Ford Anglia, complete with flashing lights, used to rescue Harry in the Chamber of Secrets.

 We then passed through the archway to Hogsmeade and saw the Hogwart’s Express train on the right and the snow-covered village.
 The moment when we first saw Hogwart’s was pure magic, a moment I will never forget.
 I was like a little kid all over again.
 This was just the start of a fantastic 4-5 hours enjoying everything that Harry Potter Japan had to offer.

 Timed Entry to the Wizarding World of Harry Potter

 You can enter Harry Potter World when the park is quieter without a timed entry pass.
 However, when timed entry to the Wizarding World of Harry Potter is in place because the park is busy, it’s not possible to enter without a Timed Entry Ticket.
-You can pick up free Timed Entry tickets from the Wizarding World of Harry Potter Numbered Ticket Booth in Central Park which is within the San Francisco section of the park.
+You can pick up free Timed Entry tickets using the USJ app.

 We haven’t tried it but you also might be able to enter the Wizarding World of Harry Potter twice if you have a Timed Entry Pass as part of an Express Pass.
 You could collect one Timed Entry Ticket from the Harry Potter ticket booth by showing your Studio Pass, and then use the Timed Entry ticket that comes with your Express Pass to re-enter a second time.
 You could then visit Hogsmeade and Hogwarts in the morning and again in the late afternoon or evening to catch the sunset over Hogsmeade or watch the light show.